 Member-workers

-Hypha has ten member-workers, or members, ten of which are full members and three are probationary members.
+Hypha has ten member-workers, or members, ten of which are full members and two are probationary members.
 Members are expected to acknowledge the duties of their relationship with Hypha by signing the Membership Acknowledgement.

 Being a Good Member